ProAI/laravel-handlebars/README.md

 You can use Handlebars templates the same way you use Blade templates.
 You can return them with `View::make('articles', ['name' => 'Taylor'])` or include them with the Blade `@include` directive, i. e. `@include('articles', ['name' => 'Taylor'])`.

-By default all views which have a `.hb` or `.handlebars` file extension are automatically detected as Handlebars templates.
+By default all views which have a `.hbs` or `.handlebars` file extension are automatically detected as Handlebars templates.
 You can add more file extensions that should be treated as Handlebars templates in the `fileext` array in `config/handlebars.php`.

 ### Language Helpers